johans27/GettingCleaningData-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
     - For loops will help us to clean up the variable names from step 2.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
     - The function aggregate is ideal to obtain this outcome.
 Then, write function is used to save our data as "txt" file.
-This final and tidy data should have 81 variables.
-The first two are the Id of the subject and the performed activity.
+This final and tidy data should have 180 records and 81 variables.
+The first two variables are the Id of the subject and the performed activity.
 The remaining variables are related to average measurements from sensor signals (accelerometer and gyroscope).

 ## Variables from tidy data
 - Subject: Participant Id